DataDog/documentation/content/en/dashboards/guide/slo_data_source.md

 ---

 {{< callout url="#" btn_hidden="true" header="false">}}
   The SLO data source is in public beta.
-This feature is only supported for <strong>metric-based</strong> SLOs.
+This feature is supported for <strong>Metric-based</strong> and <strong>Time Slice</strong> SLOs.
 {{< /callout >}}

 ## Overview

-Graph metric-based SLOs on dashboards and track trends over 15 months.
+Graph Metric-based and Time Slice SLOs on dashboards and track trends over 15 months.
 You can also leverage the [scheduled dashboard reporting][1] functionality to automatically deliver visual reports to key stakeholders.

 ## Configuration